Divorce, The House and Your Money

 Is Divorce in your future?
 We can help!
 Divorce is hard – emotionally and financially.
 As a couple goes through the process of a divorce, deciding what to do with the marital home can be tricky.

-You should hire a Realtor that is a real estate divorce expert.
-They should know how to handle the sale of real property in family law cases and know the responsibilities as a court appointed receiver.
+You should hire a Realtor that specializes in real estate divorce cases.
+They should know how to handle the sale of real property in family law cases and know the responsibilities as a court-appointed receiver.
 They should have experience as a neutral third party with training, know the court systems, processes, and experience handling the most difficult divorces (including Restraining Orders, and uncooperative spouses).
 This is no easy task, and who you choose is vitally important!

 Sometimes one spouse may wish to keep the house by buying the other spouse out, or they may decide to keep the home and sell it after the divorce is finalized.
 Other couples, however, choose to sell their home during the divorce.

 There are benefits to selling the house in the midst of the divorce process, both financially and personally.
 The profit gained from the sale of your home might provide each spouse with a solid foundation to start anew.
 Selling the marital home and eliminating that shared investment can also help to provide closure in a legal and emotional aspect.
 Choosing to sell before the divorce is finalized can also help provide each party with the means to deal with other financial responsibilities and debts.
 Also, couples often decide to sell their home because it will no longer be affordable to keep it after they have separated.

 As your Realtor, I can help you make an informed decision by providing you with a Market Analysis showing the current market value of your home along with an estimated Net Sheet.
 This will give you the financial information and time frame to help you decide when to you buy your next home.